beenycool/villagesreborn/README.md

 # Villages Reborn

-A comprehensive village overhaul mod for Minecraft 1.21.4 that enhances villager AI and introduces cultural variations to villages.
+Villages Reborn is a Minecraft mod that breathes new life into your villages!
+Explore culturally rich and diverse communities with villagers that have unique personalities and relationships.

-## Features
+## Key Features:

+- **Explore Diverse Cultures**: Discover villages inspired by Roman, Egyptian, Victorian, and NYC themes.
+Each village boasts unique architecture, decorations, and cultural elements.
-- **Enhanced Villager AI**: Villagers with personalities, relationships, and intelligent behaviors
+- **Meet Intelligent Villagers**: Interact with villagers powered by advanced AI.
+They have distinct personalities, form relationships, and remember past interactions.
-- **Cultural Villages**: Different village themes including Roman, Egyptian, Victorian, and NYC-style
-- **Procedural Generation**: Culturally appropriate structures and decorations
-- **Dynamic Events**: Village-wide events and festivals based on culture
+- **Experience Dynamic Events**: Immerse yourself in village-specific events and festivals that reflect the unique culture of each community.
-- **Villager Crafting System**: Special crafting recipes accessible through villagers
+- **Master the Crafting System**: Unlock special crafting recipes through your relationships with villagers, adding a new dimension to your gameplay.
-- **Advanced Social Systems**: Villagers form relationships, remember interactions, and have emotions
+- **Witness Advanced Social Dynamics**: Observe how villagers form bonds, develop emotions, and create a thriving social ecosystem.
+- **AI-Powered Villager Behavior**: The mod leverages Large Language Models (LLMs) to drive advanced villager behaviors, bringing unprecedented realism to your Minecraft world.
+- **Optimized Performance**: The mod analyzes your system specifications to optimize AI performance, ensuring a smooth and enjoyable experience.

 ## Install